Accenture/reactive-interaction-gateway/docs/api-gateway-synchronization.md

 sidebar_label: API Gateway Synchronization
 ---

-Synchronization of APIs in API Gateway works out of the box and happens almost instantly.
-It's important to mention that as everything we store in RIG, also API definitions are stored in memory, thus it operates very fast, but it's not strongly consistent.
-Image below describes as you do any change to API definition on single node (doesn't matter which one) it will eventually spread to other nodes and save in memory.
+The reverse proxy configuration consists of API definitions, which are synchronized among RIG nodes (eventually consistent).
+API definitions, like everything else in RIG, are stored in-memory only, which makes accessing them very fast.
+The image below shows how a change to an API definition on any node will eventually spread to all other nodes.

 ![api-gateway-synchronization](assets/api-gateway-synchronization.png)

 ## Initial startup

-Very first synchronization happens on RIG startup.
-In fact it's enough if one node has JSON file with API definitions and it will be automatically spread among other nodes.
-In case you would use different JSON files with different APIs cluster will eventually synchronize all APIs -- so you'll end up have all APIs on each node.
-JSON file is used only at startup, after that it doesn't have any impact on API definitions (e.g. in case it would be changed, deleted, ...).
+The initial synchronization happens on RIG startup.
+Indeed, as long as one node has a JSON file with API definitions the configuration will be automatically spread among all nodes.
+In case there are two different JSON files found in the cluster, both are loaded and synchronized - eventually, all nodes have them configured.
+Note that the JSON file is only used at startup and is not used thereafter; for example, changes done to an API definition through RIG's API are not reflected in the file.
 Conflicts are resolved using several rules:

-1. `ref_number` - describes version of API definition, higher the number -- newer the API and higher the priority in merging process.
+1. `ref_number` - Describes the version of the API definition.
+The higher the number, the newer the API and the higher the priority in the merging process.
-1. Data comparison - compares data of API definition -- if it's different, checks the same API also on other nodes.
-Chooses version that is used on more nodes.
+1. Data comparison - compares the API definitions directly.
+If they are different, the API is also checked on other nodes.
+Finally, the version that is used on most nodes is determined to be current.
-1. If multiple versions of API definition are used evenly between nodes then it compares timestamps and chooses the newer one.
+1. If multiple versions of the API definition are used evenly among nodes then timestamps are compared and the newer definition is selected.

 ## Runtime changes

-You can change API definitions also during runtime via REST API.
-Again it's enough to change API on single node and changes will be spread among the nodes.
+You can change API definitions also during runtime via the REST API.
+Again, it's enough to change an API definition on single node and changes will be spread to the others.
 For this type of synchronization we use the same rules as above.